Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms

 Answers the call of St. Francis to be faithful stewards of God’s creation by advocating on behalf of the environment and supporting educational activities.

+to medical appointments.
 Consider sharing your time with others.
-Drive someone to a doctor’s appointment or sit with someone while their primary caregiver takes a break.
 Volunteer according to your schedule.

 Caring Casseroles – Kathleen Owen – 919-847-8205 x241